Introduction to Translation Memory

 If you archive a project, the project’s TM suggestions will still be shared with other projects if the archived project belongs to a TM group.

 The unit of storage in TM is a segment (also referred to as a string), not a sentence.
 A segment might contain one, a few, or many sentences - depending on the structure of the source file.

 TM compares a new segment with the segments that it has in its database.
 Then, it identifies the similarity match.
 If the similarity match is 60% or higher, those segments will appear for a translator in the “Suggestions” tab.

-The information about the TM leverage before the translation process starts can be seen in the pop-up window for each resource on a language level.
+Information about the TM leverage before the translation process starts is available in the pop-up window for each resource on a language level:

 When an existing translation is replaced by a newer version and it is not used anymore in a project or projects that belong to the same TM group, then this old version is no longer exposed as a suggestion in Transifex Web Editor.